-Having relevant keywords ion your posts, tells the search engine spiders what your post is about and whether or not it is relevant to the search terms people are using.
+Having relevant keywords in your posts tells the search engine spiders what your post is about and whether or not it is relevant to the search terms people are using.

 While you don’t want to stuff your content full of keywords – the reader should always come first – using a few, well-researched, relevant keywords in your content helps search engines to index your site and makes it easier for readers to find your site when they’re searching for something online.

 Another free (and rather new) way of getting traffic to your site is through social media.

 A really effective way to get more eyeballs on your website is to use social media.

 Promote all of your content on Twitter, Facebook, Instagram, Pinterest, and any other social networking platforms you use.